SvanBoxel/organization-workflows/README.md

     types: [org-workflow-bot]  # <-- requirement to trigger central workflows
 ```

+> 💡 Don't want to store your organization workflows in the `.github` repository?
+You can define a custom repository in the [configuration file](#app-configuration).
 ### Registering the run
 To let this app keep track of Action runs and expose this information back to the original commit in the source repository it needs to register the workflow run.
 Like in the example below, start the workflow by registering the run.
 After this you can add your steps and jobs like you would in a typical Actions workflow.